hightower70/PSGTools/README.md

 PSGPlayer is a Windows command-line utility to play PSG files using the default wave out device.
 It can be used to check the quality of converted PSG files.

 ## PSDDecompress
-PSGPlayer is a Windows command-line utility to play PSG files using the default wave out device.
-It can be used to check the quality of converted PSG files.
+PSGDecompress is a small utility to convert compressed PSG files to uncompressed files.
+It's mostly for debugging purposes, there's no point in unpacking PSG files as they can be played without unpacking.

 ## PSG2TXT
 PSG2TXT is another debugging utility.
 Converts a binary PSG file to a human-readable text file.
 It can be used to visually check the contents of a PSG file.